coreboot/coreboot/Documentation/arch/x86/index.md

 * Add assembly code to return to protected mode - *TODO*
 * Implement reference code for mainboard `emulation/qemu-q35` - *TODO*

+## Future work

+1. Fine grained page tables for SMM:
+   * Must not have execute and write permissions for the same page.
+   * Must allow only that TSEG pages can be marked executable
+   * Must reside in SMRAM
+2. Support 64bit PCI BARs above 4GiB
+3. Place and run code above 4GiB

 ## Porting other boards
 * Fix compilation errors
 * Test how well CAR works with x86_64 and paging